anan-123/thread-and-process/README.md

 merge sort using threads and processes and the comparison of time taken

-run the code : gcc q1.c -lpthread
+To run the code : gcc q1.c -lpthread